 Introduction to Chesterfield, Missouri

 Chesterfield, Missouri, in St. Louis county, is located 9 miles SW of St. Charles, Missouri (center to center) and is 16 miles W of St. Louis, Missouri.
-The city is considered part of the Saint Louis metropolitan area and has a population of 46,802.
+The city is considered part of the Saint Louis metropolitan area.

 Among the early inhabitants of the area were Lawrence and William Long who arrived in the region in 1797.
 Col. Justus Post, a resident of Middlebury, Vermont, came to this place in 1815.
 The town of Chesterfield was platted in 1838.
 The present day city of Chesterfield includes the historical communities of Bellefontaine, Lake, Gumbo, Monarch, and Bonhomme.
 On January 24, 1967, the city was hit by a powerful F4 tornado that caused heavy damage to property.